Zerobeings/learn/README.md

 ## Close Auction
 > At the end of the auction, the ```closeAuction``` function needs to be called twice; once for the buyer and once for the seller. [thirdWeb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)

+⚠️ Take caution when creating an auction as the buyer and seller must close the auction.
+As a seller, it would be prudent to save the address of the winning bid to attempt reaching out to wallet owner.

 ### Seller

 ### Buyer